 Click here for a list of approved institutions, courses and tests to fulfill the CEMS language requirement.
 Theses courses and exams can be taken before or during the CEMS MIM.

 The following periods of validity apply for CEMS accredited language courses, certificates and tests.
 The reference date is the first day of the CEMS MIM year, which is the 2nd year of LSM Master's degree (September 2020):

 - C2/C1 - eternal validity (unless different indicated, e.g. IELTS results are valid for two years only)

-Skill Seminars are training seminars in practical skills.
-They are essential to kick-starting an effective professional career and fundamental to adjusting easily to an international management environment.
+CEMS (Soft) Skill Seminars are training seminars in practical skills.
+They are essential to kick-start an efficient professional career and fundamental to easily adjust to an international management environment.

-In order to graduate, CEMS Students have to attend 4 Skill Seminar days in total (2 ECTS) (1 day = 8 hours = 0.5 ECTS), of which at least 2 days must be in "Business Communication (BCSS)" provided during the Fall term of your CEMS year (wathever the CEMS school you will be in).
+In order to graduate, CEMS Students have to attend at least 4 Skill Seminar days in total (2 ECTS) (1 day = 8 hours = 0.5 ECTS), two of which are through the "Business Communication (BCSS)" provided during the Fall term of your CEMS year (wathever the CEMS school you will be in).